Tym154/ANNBoost/README.md

 !!!Warning!!!
+This library is under development, all features might not be working or are under development

+Here are things that should work:
+    all CORE functions
-This library is under development, all features might not be working or are under development Here are things that should work: all CURE functions cuda trainer, but only the forward propagation is working the backward propagation still runs on a single CPU thread.
+    cuda trainer, but only the forward propagation is working the backward propagation still runs on a single CPU thread.

 Developing GPU and CPU paralelization for forward and backward propagation now...